EnergySystemsModellingLab/MUSE_OS/docs/user_guide/outputs.rst

 MUSE output files
 ==================

-MUSE outputs are specified through the simulation *settings*, defined in a TOML file.
+In addition to sector outputs, MUSE outputs are specified through the simulation *settings*, defined in the input TOML file.

 By default, the output is reported by variable type and is the concatenation of the calculated output for each region, sector, technology, and agent for each simulated year.

-In the reported example, the output represents the capacity of the technologies installed in each sector, for each milestone year, region, and owned by each agent.
+In the reported example, the output represents the capacity of each asset owned by each retrofit agent , broken down by sector, for each milestone year, region,

 .. csv-table:: Capacity of installed technologies, example output
-   :header: Year,	Region,	Sector,	Technology,			Agent,	Capacity
+   :header: Year,	Region,	Sector,	Technology,			Agent, Type,	Capacity

-   2020,	R1,		residential,	gasboiler,	A1,		10
+   2020,	R1,		residential,	gasboiler,	A1,		retrofit, 10
-   2025,	R1,		residential,	gasboiler,	A1,		5
+   2025,	R1,		residential,	gasboiler,	A1,		retrofit, 5
-   2025,	R1,		residential,	heatpump,	A1,		19
+   2025,	R1,		residential,	heatpump,	A1,		retrofit, 1
-   2030,	R1,		residential,	heatpump,	A1,		19
+   2030,	R1,		residential,	heatpump,	A1,		retrofit, 2
-   2020,	R1,		supply,   		gassupply1, A1,		10
+   2020,	R1,		supply,   		gassupply1, A1,		retrofit, 10
-   2025,	R1,		supply,			gassupply1,	A1,		5
+   2025,	R1,		supply,			gassupply1,	A1,		retrofit, 5
-   2030,	R1,		supply,			gassupply1,	A1,		5
+   2030,	R1,		supply,			gassupply1,	A1,		retrofit, 5

 Year